K

 Roles

-There is one Owner per account.
-All other team members can be assigned one of four roles: Admin, Member, Billing, or Viewer.
+One Owner per account.
+All other team members are assigned one of three roles: Admin, Member, or Billing.

 • Invite and remove teammates